rjmangubat23/OpenSSL/README.md

 TIP:
 - If you want to change or remove the SHLIB_VERSION_NUMBER of your libcrypto and libssl files.
 Go to <path of your opensssl>/crypto/opensslv.h and change SHLIB_VERSION_NUMBER to whichever you like.

-- Also if the scripts given are not working for you, you may do it manually: Please see Issue: https://github.com/rjmangubat23/OpenSSL/issues/1 (Special thanks to Luiz C. Valdetaro, for pointing this out to me)
+- Also if the scripts given are not working for you, you may do it manually: Please see Issue #1 (Special thanks to Luiz C. Valdetaro, for pointing this out to me)

 Reference: